DeceFL: A Principled Decentralized Federated Learning Framework: Abstract

 \section{Abstract}

-Federated learning enables a large number of clients to participate in learning a shared model while maintaining the training data stored in each client, which protects data privacy and security.
-Till now, federated learning frameworks are built in a centralized way, in which a central client is needed for collecting and distributing information from every other client.
-This not only leads to high communication pressure at the central client, but also renders the central client highly vulnerable to failure and attack.
-Here we propose a principled decentralized federated learning algorithm (DeFed), which removes the central client in the classical Federated Averaging (FedAvg) setting and only relies information transmission between clients and their local neighbors.
-The proposed DeFed algorithm is proven to reach the global minimum with a convergence rate of $O(1/T)$ when the loss function is smooth and strongly convex, where $T$ is the number of iterations in gradient descent.
-Finally, the proposed algorithm has been applied to a number of toy examples to demonstrate its effectiveness.
+Traditional machine learning relies on a centralized data pipeline, i.e., data are provided to a central server for model training.
+In many applications, however, data are inherently fragmented.
+Such a decentralized nature of these databases presents the biggest challenge for collaboration: sending all decentralized datasets to a central server raises serious privacy concerns.
+Although there has been a joint effort in tackling such a critical issue by proposing privacy-preserving machine learning frameworks, such as federated learning, most state-of-the-art frameworks are built still in a centralized way, in which a central client is needed for collecting and distributing model information (instead of data itself) from every other client, leading to high communication pressure and high vulnerability when there exists a failure at or attack on the central client.
+Here we propose a principled decentralized federated learning algorithm (DeceFL), which does not require a central client and relies only on local information transmission between clients and their neighbors, representing a fully decentralized learning framework.
+It has been further proven that every client reaches the global minimum with zero performance gap and achieves the same convergence rate $O(1/T)$ (where $T$ is the number of iterations in gradient descent) as centralized federated learning when the loss function is smooth and strongly convex.
+Finally, the proposed algorithm has been applied to a number of applications to illustrate its effectiveness for both convex and nonconvex loss functions, demonstrating its applicability to a wide range of real-world medical and industrial applications.